sudo-bmitch/presentations/oci-referrers-2023/presentation.md

 ???

 - Content in registries is content addressable, the hash in the request is the hash of the content
-- This is the same pattern as Git and ipfs
+- This is the same pattern as Git, Nix, and ipfs
 - Very useful for deduplication, caching, and security, avoids mutable references

 ---